drsrinathsridhar/GRANSAC/README.md

 This is a header-only, multi-threaded implementation of the [RANSAC algorithm](https://en.wikipedia.org/wiki/RANSAC), used widely in computer vision.

-Unlikely most other implementations, this is a **generic** implementation which can be adopted for any problem.
+Unlike most other implementations, this is a **generic** implementation which can be adopted for any problem.
 The user has to implement a class that inherits the AbstractModel class.
 Using RANSAC afterwards should just work.